aerogear/aerogear-unifiedpush-server/website/docs/running.md

   quay.io/aerogear/unifiedpush-configurable-container:master
 ```

-### Using an external AMQ broker
+### Using an external AMQP broker
 Unified Push uses JMS to schedule communication with native push services such as Firebase or APNS.
 Unified Push by default runs its own JMS broker, but it can use an external message broker with the AMQP specification such as Enmasse or Apache Artemis.
 Using an external broker lets you spread out the workload of sending messages among several Unified Push instances.
+If the user is allowed, Unified Push will create the messaging resources it needs, otherwise this should be done before hand.

 The Unified Push container uses the following variables to define and enable an external AMQP broker connection.